 10:Don’t Get Into Arguments.

 Especially with elders.
-You likely could be a logical virtuoso, yet in South Korea, you have to check out your more seasoned people, especially in the occasion that they’re logical prodigies, too.
+You likely could be a logical virtuoso, yet in South Korea, you have to check out your more seasoned people, especially on the occasion that they’re logical prodigies, too.
 No, just kidding about that last part.
-Societal hierarchy based on age is very rigid in this country, and you’ll probably be seen as unbelievably rude and disrespectful if you argue with someone who’s older than you.
+Societal hierarchy based on age is very rigid in this country, and you’ll probably be seen as unbelievably rude and disrespectful if you argue with someone older than you.

 Even if they cut in line and you’ve been waiting there for who knows how long, just let it go if it’s an elder.
-That’s especially a good idea if you find yourself face-to-face with a mad “ajumma”!
+That’s mostly a good idea if you find yourself face-to-face with a mad “ajumma”!
 Translating to something like “auntie” in English (but not your relation), these older women in their instantly recognizable bright clothes have a particular reputation in Korea.
-Basically, getting into an argument with an ajumma can be a mistake you might end up regretting for the rest of your life!
+Getting into an argument with an ajumma can be a mistake you might end up regretting for the rest of your life!
 If she tells you up is down, don’t argue!

 11:Don’t Blow Your Nose In Public